slightlyoffbass/react-context-demo/README.md

 Context can be created by setting a default, or using Provider Data can be accessed by this.context or Consumer
+- for multiple objects, Consumer must be used

 Context Diagram: